-The Center for Wine Education at Linfield College integrates numerous wine education programs and activities into academic and experiential learning for both undergraduate students and adult learners.
+The Grace and Ken Evenstad Center for Wine Education at Linfield College integrates numerous wine education programs and activities into academic and experiential learning for both undergraduate students and adult learners.

 The goals are to provide a unique, interdisciplinary liberal arts study of all aspects of wine, prepare potential future leaders of the wine industry, create opportunities for faculty research and development, and preserve and document the history of the Oregon Wine Industry.
-The video below provides an overview of Center for Wine Education at Linfield College.
+The video below provides an overview of the Grace and Ken Evenstad Center for Wine Education at Linfield College.

-Linfield College currently offers a Wine Studies Minor and is developing a Wine Studies Major.
+Linfield College currently offers a Wine Studies Major (BA or BS) and Minor.
 Both the major and minor can be paired with a diverse selection of other majors and minors to give the student a strong liberal arts approach to studying wine and prepare them for a variety of careers in the wine industry.
 Courses included in the major and minor provide a broad understanding of the diverse aspects of wine that include business, science, history, and culture.

-The Center for Wine Education facilitates other learning opportunities for both Linfield students and the community.
+The Grace and Ken Evenstad Center for Wine Education at Linfield College facilitates other learning opportunities for both Linfield students and the community.
 These include;